Time Crash: Plot

-The Tenth Doctor tries to take off in the TARDIS, only for the time machine to spin wildly and sound an alarm.
+The Tenth Doctor tries to take off in the TARDIS after saying goodbye to Martha Jones, only for the time machine to spin wildly and sound an alarm.
 Checking out the systems, the Doctor suddenly collides with his fifth incarnation, who is doing the same thing.
 The Tenth Doctor recognises his past self and is delighted to see him, gently poking fun at his particular eccentricities.
-However, the Fifth Doctor is annoyed, thinking that his counterpart is a “fan” who has somehow broken into the TARDIS.
+However, the Fifth Doctor is annoyed, thinking that his counterpart is a "fan" who has somehow broken into the TARDIS.

 The Doctors discover that the same TARDIS at different points in time have collided because the Tenth Doctor left his shields down.
 This creates a paradox that will cause a black hole strong enough to swallow the entire universe.
 The Tenth Doctor counters it with a supernova, a solution he remembers seeing himself perform in this same incident (a predestination paradox), making the Fifth Doctor realise the Tenth Doctor really is his future self.
 The Tenth Doctor reminisces as the Fifth Doctor begins to fade into a separate timeline, revealing various traits from his fifth incarnation that he retained for his tenth, and wishes him well.

 As the time streams split, the Fifth Doctor calls out, warning the Tenth to put his shields up.
-But it is too late; the Titanic collides with the TARDIS.
+The Titanic collides with the TARDIS.